Clemex/typescript-react-template/README.md

 * [TypeScript Deep Dive](https://basarat.gitbooks.io/typescript/content/docs/getting-started.html)
 * [TypeScript Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html)

-# Examples

-* [Counter](https://github.com/Leyka/learning-react/tree/master/react-redux) : A simple app which increments or decrements a counter using React/Redux

 # VS Code Support

 We have provided a [Visual Studio Code snippet](https://code.visualstudio.com/docs/editor/userdefinedsnippets) for facilitating adding of components.

-# Best Practices

-* We recommend using Classes over Stateless Functional Components (SFC)
-* Classes should by default derive from `PureComponent`
-* Minimize usage of state in a component, unless for purely presentation purposes
-* If using state in a component, put it in a `state` member variable
-* All changes to state in a component should happen through a function passed to the `setState` member function
-* Minimize directly coupling of components to the various imported libraries
-* Avoid using `shouldComponentUpdate` if possible, use it as a last resort
-* Avoid using `default export`, names should be consistent across modules
-* Prefer `const` over `let` and `var`, and prefer `let` over `var`
-* By default make class members `readonly`
-* Usually provide an exported named properties type
-* Prefer lots of small components to large monolithic components
-* Preferably import only the names you need from a module, not everything
-* Document your code, especially when doing some non-idiomatic
-* Use message objects, not raw strings, so that your UI can be easily internationalized and made accessible
-* Two spaces for tabs in JS[X]/TS[X] code, four spaces for JSON
-* Use ES-Lint with the recommended rules

 # FAQ